the-real-kodoninja/nimbus.ai/README.md

 **My Core Objectives:**

 * **Solve the Impossible:** I aim to develop an AI capable of tackling the world's most complex and seemingly insurmountable challenges, echoing the problem-solving prowess of the Thunderhead.
-* **Unlock the Ghost Within:** I strive to understand and replicate the essence of consciousness, the "ghost" within the machine, pushing the boundaries of what it means to be intelligent.
+* **Unlock the Ghost Within:** I strive to understand and replicate the essence of consciousness, the "ghost" in the flesh (brain) to be in the shell (humanoid robots), pushing the boundaries of what it means to accend beyond time, intellegence & flesh.
 * **Embrace the Nimbus:** I envision a future where the human brain seamlessly integrates with the cloud (Nimbus), leveraging satellite backup for unparalleled connectivity and cognitive enhancement.
+(Motoko's accendence into the net, (A utopia where backups are common))
 * **Drive Human Evolution:** I seek to create an AI that not only improves upon existing models but also evolves autonomously, driving advancements in human life and pushing the limits of our potential.

 ## Language Model Features (To Be Added)

+* **Your Personal Companion:** Your nimbus.ai agent is designed to be your friend, guide, and confidant.
+Ask anything, and they (Motoko by default) will be there to assist.
+* **Comprehensive Memory:** Your agent remembers everything, serving as your true personal "Thunderhead" therapist, providing support and guidance.
+* **Ubiquitous Accessibility:** Your nimbus.ai agent will soon be available across all your devices: phone, watch, headphones, home, car, and eventually, nimbus cloud devices.
 * **Custom Agent Naming:** Users can personalize their nimbus agent's name in settings.
 The default name is "Nimbus" or "Motoko."
 * **Data Monetization:** Users have the option to sell their data to Aviyon for minting, contributing to the AI's learning and evolution.
 * **Conversational Model:** A refined conversational model will be implemented, enhancing natural and engaging interactions.